auca/com.410/Practice/Practice.md

 ### Task #9

-* Write a program with a recursive function to find a GCD of two number.
+* Write a program with a recursive function to find a GCD of two numbers.

 ### Task #10